00011883/WebTech.CW1/README.md

 > To convert all assets into webp extension to reduce size of project, I use [Google converter program](https://developers.google.com/speed/webp) and write [script in Python Language](https://github.com/00011883/WebTech.CW1/tree/main/functions/converter) to not manually write in console the same code over again
 >
+> Instructions for Launching Project on Local Machine:
+>
+> 0. Dowload Repo
+> 1. Open in a code editor which support Live Server
+> 2. Launch Live Server
+>
 > Instructions for Convertion:
 >
 > All steps should be done in the same folder with cwebp.exe and .py location